mibrahim234/Coding-Quiz/README.md

 ## How It Works
 The user goes through the quiz by clicking the buttons and submitting their answers. <br>

-As soon as the user clicks start, there is a timer that is counting down from 100.
-If a user gets a question incorrectly, they lose 5 seconds from the timer.  <br>
+As soon as the user clicks start, there is a timer that is counting down from 60.
+If a user gets a question incorrectly, they lose 5 seconds from the timer.
+The users final score is the time remaining on the clock after all of the questions are answered. <br>

-On the other hand, if the user answers correctly they get points added to their score.
-The user is informed which answer is correct or incorrect. <br>
+ The user is informed which answer is correct or incorrect through colors.
+Yellow shows that the answer is correct.
+Orange shows that the answer is wrong. <br>

 At the end of the quiz or when the time runs out, the user will type their initials and submit their score.
  These scores will be stored into local storage.